switchyrascal/mobythebiggreyvan/README.md

 ![Moby](/screenshots/moby-video.gif?raw=true "Moby CAD")

-FreeCAD was used for designing all the parts, Fusion360 was used for all toolpath generation and machining.
-I have tried to make sure that the files are accurate and up-to-date, they are for the parts as-built.
-In total, Moby took about 5000 hours from start to finish; about 2000 hours of design and prep work and about 3000 hours to build.
-Anyhow, if you've managed to find this repo I hope you find it useful!
+FreeCAD was used for designing all the parts, Fusion360 was used for all toolpath generation and post-processing.
+I have tried to make sure that the files are accurate and up-to-date, and designs are for the parts as-built.
+From start to finish, Moby took about 5000 hours of work, including ~2000 hours of design and prep work and about ~3000 hours to build.
+Anyhow, if you've managed to find this repo, I hope you find it useful!

 ## License